John W. Bricker Federal Building

 The building is located near public transportation and has a connected parking structure for federal employees.

-The Bricker Federal Building contains offices for the Internal Revenue Service, Housing & Urban Development, Department of Agriculture, Social Security Administration and U.S. Senator Sherrod Brown.
+The Bricker Federal Building contains offices for the Internal Revenue Service, Department of Housing and Urban Development, Department of Agriculture, Social Security Administration and U.S. Senator Sherrod Brown.

 Building Efficiency Efforts